aslakjohansen/student-projects/db/virtual_sensors.md

 ## Introduction

-We can use models (e.g., ones based on ontologies) to describe both physical and service characteristics of cyber-physical systems.
+We can use models (e.g., ones based on ontologies or property graphs) to describe both physical and service characteristics of cyber-physical systems.
 For buildings one choise would be [Brick](https://brickschema.org).
 However, this ontology (and the equivalents for other domains) only describe physical hardware.
 This allows us to associate a room with a specific temperature sensor.
 However, deploying sensors can be costly, and many modalities can be simulated using *virtual sensors*.
 A virtual sensor is a piece of logic that -- given a configuration of specific inputs -- can produce an output that is reasonably close to what a physical sensor would.

 As an example, given the ventilation rate of a room an estimation of the number of occupants can be produced.
 This is clearly not as precise as a camera-based solution, but for many rooms it comes (theoretically) free of cost.